Rest for your teeth

 Activated charcoal is another (of many) unsung heroes in the natural healing field (although not really inexpensive).
 Suggested applications I found:

 Mix activated charcoal powder with water into a paste.
 Apply paste to a piece of gauze or paper towel and place on the painful tooth/gum/abscess area, biting down.
-(Activated charcoal powder should be available in pharmacies, some drug stores and possibly health food stores and from online sellers.)
+Some glowing testimonials testify to the effectiveness of this remedy.

 Bentonite clay for swelling & pain in gums & teeth